 Add all of the dry ingredients, except for the chocolate chips, to a bowl and mix well to combine

-Add the wet ingredients.
+Add the wet ingredients, start with 3/4 cup of the water.
 If you are using a mixer, beat for about 30 seconds on a low speed then on high for another 30 seconds.
 The mixture should be no thicker than pancake batter, it may in fact be better if the mix was a little runny.
 Add more water if needed

 Fold in the chocolate chips